Can pressure treated wood be stained?

 The same way you apply colorless nail polish to maintain your natural nail color.

 Stain requires the user to repeat the process to maintain the look of the wood.
-Treated wood is stained, but it will not stay new till forever.
+Treated wood is stained, but it will not stay new forever.
 It is up to you to accept the process and embrace it.